-For purposes of this Rider, the term "withdrawal" includes any applicable withdrawal charges.
-Amounts withdrawn under this Rider will reduce the Contract Value by the amount withdrawn and will be subject to the same conditions, limitations, restrictions and all other fees, charges and deductions, if applicable, as withdrawals otherwise made under the provisions of the Contract.
-Withdrawals under this Rider are not annuity payouts.
+For purposes of this rider, the term "withdrawal" does not include withdrawals for advisory fees.
+Amounts withdrawn under this rider will reduce the Contract Value by the amount withdrawn and will be subject to the same conditions, limitations, restrictions and all other fees, charges and deductions, if applicable, as withdrawals otherwise made under the provisions of the Contract.
+If the withdrawal amount is requested on a net basis, the Contract Owner must account for any charges and taxes to ensure that the gross withdrawal amount does not exceed the Protected Payment Amount.
+Unless you specify otherwise, a partial withdrawal amount requested will be processed as a gross amount.
+Withdrawals under this rider are not annuity payouts.
 Annuity payouts generally receive a more favorable tax treatment than other withdrawals.